 While there is little doubt that the new prescribing regulations will benefit young cancer patients suffering from debilitating pain, concerns abound for children in other illness categories.
 One of the major concerns with prescribing OxyContin for kids is with regards to dosing.
 As very few painkillers are approved for use in children, physicians have had to estimate the proper dosage for them based on the current levels used for adults.

 Another major concern with prescribing OxyContin for kids is with regards to the massive number of adult addiction issues and overdoses that have been attributed to opiate-based painkillers in the last 10 years.
-In fact, the original formulation of OxyContin was taken off of the market soon after its release due to its highly addictive nature.
-The drug was again reformulated in 2010 to make it harder to crush, snort or inject as many abusers tend to do.
+In fact, the FDA removed the original formulation of OxyContin off of the market soon after its release due to its highly addictive nature.
+The drug company reformulated it again in 2010 to make it harder to crush, snort or inject as many abusers tend to do.

 Given the past problems with curbing the addiction problem, questions have arisen as to how the medical community plans to prevent these same issues from occurring in children.
 This is particularly concerning because of the fact that children’s understanding of consequences in general has not yet fully developed.
 Prescribing them an opiate will act as a numbing device to ease social pressures, fears and insecurities.
-Thus, it is easy to postulate that unless OxyContin prescriptions are highly regulated, children will flock to the drug in droves as a legal way to eliminate emotional pain as well as physical pain.
+Thus, it is easy to postulate that unless they highly regulate OxyContin prescriptions, children will flock to the drug in droves as a legal way to eliminate emotional pain as well as physical pain.
 In fact, studies show that about one in every 25 high school seniors has already abused OxyContin at some point.

 The Waismann Method ® physicians do understand the medical need to alleviate pain in children, just as we fully support the elimination of pain in adults.
 However, we urge the FDA and other medical regulatory agencies to enact very strict rules to protect our children from the life threatening harm that these drugs can pose.
 Specifically, the FDA should appoint an advisory panel to re-examine the risks and benefits of prescribing OxyContin for kids.
-Additionally, strict prescribing regulations should be imposed for adolescent OxyContin use to prevent addiction and other harmful side effects from occurring in children.
+Additionally, the FDA should impse strict prescribing regulations for adolescent OxyContin use to prevent addiction and other harmful side effects from occurring in children.